For expats in Munich: Things to do in Munich in autumn

 Here are some tips from us for this season:

 Autumn is movie time!
-Movies in English
+Movies in English in Munich

-In Germany it is still quite common that non-german movies are translated into German.
+In Germany, it is still quite common that non-german movies are translated into German.
 Meaning that all actors ‘speak’ German, no matter if they are big Hollywood movie stars.
 This is something that even if your German has become fluent still feels weird.
 Tom Cruise in German…does not feel right, right?
 Luckily nowadays there are quite a few cinemas in Munich that also show the original version (OV).
 Here are some places to visit to enjoy the movie in its original version (watch for the OV/OF films = Original Version/Fassung).

 *Extra tip and our absolute favourite: The Astor Film Lounge at ARRI Kino.
 This cinema feels like an old theatre, with a huge screen, the most comfortable red velvet chairs which you can lean back on and it’s even possible to order your food and drinks directly to your seat.
 A real movie heaven!